Sarra-majdoub/OnlineLibrary/README.md

-####  OnlineLibrary project that aims to provide a user-friendly experience for individuals seeking access to a diverse range of literary works .
+### The OnlineLibrary project  aims to provide a user-friendly experience for individuals seeking access to a diverse collection of books.

+### The user-friendly platform enables seamless exploration through an intuitive interface, allowing users to easily search, discover, and enjoy a wide variety of literary works.